Atlas-UW-Biomechatronics/Atlas-Embedded-Software/README.md

 This is the embedded software for Project Atlas' first walking augmentation skeleton prototype.

-Contains .ino file as well as the .h and .cpp files of custom libraries.
+Contains code for Arduino and Raspberry Pi.